Introduction

 Deployment

-The dnsbl-exporter can be deployed as a stand-alone binary, container or on Kubernetes using Helm.
+The dnsbl-exporter can be deployed (or installed) as a stand-alone binary, container or on Kubernetes using Helm.

 Releases are available for Mac, Linux and FreeBSD.

-- Go to release and download a release for your platform.
+- Go to release and download a binary for your system/platform.

 - Get